nutirition-positions/nutrition-positions.github.io/index.md

 ### Landing Page

 The landing page is presented to users when they visit the top-level URL to the site.
+It will have a description of the purpose and features of Nutrition Positions.

 ![](images/landing-page.png)